chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Moscow rings

-_ISS-30_Moscow,_Russia.jpg]] Moscow's road system is centered roughly on the Kremlin at the heart of the city.
+]] Moscow's road system is centered roughly on the Kremlin at the heart of the city.
 From there, roads generally span outwards to intersect with a sequence of circular roads ("rings").

 The first and innermost major ring, Bulvarnoye Koltso (Boulevard Ring), was built at the former location of the 16th-century city wall around what used to be called Bely Gorod (White Town).[98]
-The Bulvarnoye Koltso is technically not a ring; it does not form a complete circle, but instead a horseshoe-like arc that begins at the Cathedral of Christ the Savior and ends at the Yauza River._Krymsky_Val_-_Garden_Ring.jpg in the area of Krimsky Val Street|alt=|left]]The second primary ring, located outside the bell end of the Boulevard Ring, is the Sadovoye Koltso (Garden Ring).
+The Bulvarnoye Koltso is technically not a ring; it does not form a complete circle, but instead a horseshoe-like arc that begins at the Cathedral of Christ the Savior and ends at the Yauza River. in the area of Krimsky Val Street|alt=|left]]The second primary ring, located outside the bell end of the Boulevard Ring, is the Sadovoye Koltso (Garden Ring).
 Like the Boulevard Ring, the Garden Ring follows the path of a 16th-century wall that used to encompass part of Moscow.[99]

 The third ring, the Third Transport Ring, was completed in 2003 as a high-speed freeway.

 The Fourth Transport Ring, another freeway, is cancelled in 2011.

-Aside from aforementioned hierarchy, line 5 of Moscow Metro is a circle-shaped looped subway line (hence the name _Koltsevaya Liniya_, "ring line"), which is located between the _Sadovoye Koltso_ and Third Transport Ring._ISS-38_Nighttime_image_of_Moscow,_Russia.jpg, January 29, 2014]]September 10, 2016, _Moscow Central Circle_ renovated railroad (former _Moskovskaya Okruzhnaya Zheleznaya Doroga_) was introduced as 14th line of Moscow Metro.
+Aside from aforementioned hierarchy, line 5 of Moscow Metro is a circle-shaped looped subway line (hence the name _Koltsevaya Liniya_, "ring line"), which is located between the _Sadovoye Koltso_ and Third Transport Ring., January 29, 2014]]September 10, 2016, _Moscow Central Circle_ renovated railroad (former _Moskovskaya Okruzhnaya Zheleznaya Doroga_) was introduced as 14th line of Moscow Metro.
 The railroad itself was in use since 1907, but before the renovation, it was a non-electrified railroad for transit needs of fueled locomotives only.

 The outermost ring within Moscow is the Moscow Ring Road (often called _MKAD_, acronym word for Russian _Московская Кольцевая Автомобильная Дорога_), which forms the cultural boundary of the city, was established in the 1950s.
 It is to note the method of building the road (usage of ground elevation instead of concrete columns throughout the whole way) formed a wall-like barrier that obstacles building roads under the MKAD highway itself).